Second-Coming/second-coming/second.md

 in **carrying out the great principles and plan of salvation, and the accomplishment of that work which will end in the coming of Messiah**, and great preparation of the marriage supper of the Lamb.
-Such a call and proclamation is necessary, in order that **the *present generation* may be left without excuse, as the great events of the last days are being fulfilled.** In all ages of the world, when the cup of the iniquity of any people was full, and the Lord was about to bring his
+Such a call and proclamation is necessary, in order that **the Present Generation may be left without excuse, as the great events of the last days are being fulfilled.** In all ages of the world, when the cup of the iniquity of any people was full, and the Lord was about to bring his